CumulusNetworks/docs/content/version/cumulus-linux-25esr/Monitoring-and-Troubleshooting/_index.md

 ## Using the Serial Console

-The serial console can be a useful tool for debugging issues, especially when you find yourself rebooting the switch often or if you don’t have a reliable network connection.
+The serial console can be a useful tool for debugging issues, especially when you find yourself rebooting the switch often or if you don't have a reliable network connection.

 The default serial console baud rate is 115200, which is the baud rate